executablebooks/github-activity/docs/index.md

 We created `github-activity` because there is a lot that goes into building open source tools than just making a pull request.
 This tool tries to surface more diverse contributions around a release, like reviews, comments, etc. It tries to paint a more complete picture of all the work that goes into building open source software.

 You might want to use this tool if you're hoping to give credit and attribution to more people in your open source community.
-This gives your community a feeling of more appreciation, can create more incentives for others to contribute.
+This gives your community a feeling of more appreciation, and can create more incentives for others to contribute.

 ```{toctree}
 :maxdepth: 2